 The scout nodded slightly again, a humble smile of acknowledgement on his lips.

 “I do not know what gods set you on a path that joined ours for this journey . . .
 Ha!
 Practically as we exited the gates of Ranke.
 Once we are unloaded, I will visit the temple and burn fat-rich ox thighs to them for an entire day,” he roared.
 Broon offered the wineskin to the rider, who politely shook his head.
-“Then let this be the first of many libations to honor your continued good health,” Broon said.
+“Then let this be the first of many libations to honor your continued long life and good health,” Broon said.
 He drained the last draught and hoisted the empty wineskin aloft in salute.
 He let loose a hearty laugh when a few drops dripped on his face.
 “Ah, look!”
 Broon exclaimed as his lead wagon reached the top of the hill and they saw their destination.

 “There she is,” Broon said wistfully.
 “Is this your first time here, Maxon?”

 “She’s a hellpit, but she’s home.”
 Broon’s words rang truer than Maxon might suspect.
 Broon was born in Sanctuary.
 His father also was a child of Sanctuary and his mother had been a temple slave, or so his father had only reluctantly told him on his deathbed, though Broon suspected she was a Red Lantern girl.
 Broon had never known his birthmother, but he did not begrudge his father the loss, for there had always been a mother-figure in his life.